 One can also find the shortest route between origins and destinations using this graph representation of the route network.

-This is can be done using the
+This is can be done with

 ‘shortest’ with reference to the